MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-overview.md

 >
 > Databases configured with database level CMK do not support automated secondary creation when added to a failover group.

-For more information, [Configure geo replication for transparent data encryption with database level customer-managed keys](transparent-data-encryption-byok-database-level-geo-replication-restore.md) describes how to setup geo replication and failover groups using REST APIs, PowerShell, and the Azure CLI.
+For more information, [Configure geo replication and backup restore for transparent data encryption with database level customer-managed keys](transparent-data-encryption-byok-database-level-geo-replication-restore.md) describes how to setup geo replication and failover groups using REST APIs, PowerShell, and the Azure CLI.

 > [!NOTE]
 > All the best practices regarding geo replication and high availability highlighted in [**transparent data encryption (TDE) with CMK**](transparent-data-encryption-byok-overview.md) for server level CMK apply to database level CMK.